UniOfGreenwich/softwareproject_-team-1/README.md

 **`createUserButton_Click()`**

-Alows staff to create new user.
-This function also hasesh the password using SHA512 before adding it to the user data.
+Allows staff to create a new user.
+This function also hashes the password using SHA512 before adding it to the user data.

 **`GenerateUsername()`**

-it generates a unique username based on the provided first name and last name. this function onstructs the username using the first letter of the first name, first letter of the last name, a random number, and a random letter.
+it generates a unique username based on the provided first name and last name. this function instructs the username using the first letter of the first name, first letter of the last name, a random number, and a random letter.

 ---